We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 This is Ohtsu’s first performance touring tire.
 It’s designed to offer year-round traction and makes for a smooth and stable ride.
 It is engineered to maintain traction and minimize hydroplaning.

-The non-directional tread design provides excellent all-season performance.
-The numerous rotation patterns help minimize irregular wear.
-You’ll enjoy quieter driving even during long drives, thanks to the variable shoulder tread block design.
+- You’ll enjoy quieter driving even during long drives, thanks to the variable shoulder tread block design

-The tire is not built to be durable and wears out rather fast.
-It also has subpar performance in snowy conditions.
+- Tire is not built to be durable and wears out rather fast

 Benefits of Tires for Toyota Camry